-March 18, 2011 – As I drive into the town of Rikuzen-Takata, a scene similar to a nuclear holocaust materializes.
+SENDAI, Japan–As I drive into the town of Rikuzen-Takata, a scene similar to a nuclear holocaust comes into focus.
 The town was flattened by the velocity of the tsunami, and only a few concrete structures can be seen in the distance.
 The field is full of wood debris about 5 feet high.
 As I walk up to the large canal in the middle of town, which is about 200 meters wide, I cannot believe what I see.
 A large steel bridge that went over the canal has been washed away.
-Twisted metal, which was the bridge, can be seen about 200 meters upstream.
-The velocity and energy of the tsunami caused this.
+The twisted metal beams that used to be the bridge are about 200 meters upstream, ripped apart by velocity and energy of the tsunami.

-A firefighter with a Rikuzen-Takata insignia on his uniform approaches me and says, “The first tsunami shot up the concrete riverbed and flew out into the city.
+A firefighter with a Rikuzen-Takata insignia on his uniform tells me more about the disaster, “The first tsunami shot up the concrete riverbed and flew out into the city.
 No one imagined such speed and force.”
 He points out a three-story school with broken windows on the hill.
 “Many people escaped to the school.
 But the wave overtook the building.
 We found many bodies, including students, there.”
 I see pain in his eyes.
 This was the town where he and his ancestors were born and raised.
 It doesn’t exist any longer.

 The river stretched through the town for about 6 kilometers before meeting the mountains.
 Everything in its path was destroyed.
 The river turned out to be a death sentence for this once-thriving city.
 The volume of the Tsunami water increased the pressure of the river and made it lethal to its neighboring dwellers.

 I reach the town of Ofunato.
 This town was known for its fishing industry.
 Most of the residential areas have been preserved, but there was heavy tsunami damage in the port and industrial areas.
 I drive to the port to investigate.
 Upon arrival, I spot a couple of fishermen next to their commercial fishing boats.
 They motion for me to approach them.